gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 -   Packaging of the implementation classes is same, under the main jar root, as in any Java jar file.
 -   The implementation dependency jar files should be provided inside a **lib** directory under the main jar root. *This is optional if no dependency is a jar file.*
--   The metadata is in form of the **plugin.xml** file. *This is optional too; the following section explains this metadata format and its usage in detail*
+-   The metadata is in form of the **plugin.xml** file. *This is optional too; the following section explains this metadata format and its usage in detail.*

 If you have worked with Java web applications, the structure of the plugin jar is similar to that of a **war** file.